joaopaulosr95/migration-tool-roundcube/README.md

 # migration-tool-roundcube

 ## Description
 This is a Python script for migrating Roundcube users from one database to another one.
-In case the destination database is already live, the scripts also handles the generation of a new id for each user and ensuring its relationships will also be updated.
+In case the destination database is already running, the script also handles the generation of a new id for each user and ensuring its relationships will also be updated.

 ## Dependencies
 The project relies on Python 2.7 and its pip dependencies are listed in the [requeriments](requeriments.txt) file.